 Farming Land at Winterslow

-In 2012 the College acquired the tenancy on 100 hectares of arable land at Winterslow, near Sailsibury.
+Roughly 100 hectares of arable land at Winterslow, near Sailsbury.
 The need for extra fieldwork opportunities had been identified and this block of land allows us to provide extra field scale tractor driving, as well as generating data for students to use.

-Some of the options considered to meet the entry level requirements of the scheme are:
+Some of the key actions taken to meet the scheme’s entry-level requirements include:

 Experience is gained in the commercial functions associated with care and management of livestock units.
 Students are supervised by well-trained, experienced farm staff.
 As well as the basic husbandry the students are able to build on a whole range of useful skills including time-keeping, motivation, diligence and attention to detail.